Projects and Items

 • Paste

-When, for example, there are three Items from Item1 to Item3 as in the figure below:
+For example, suppose there are three items Item1 to Item3 as shown in the figure below.

 ../_images/itemdrag0.png

-If you drag Item3 with the mouse to the overlapped position of Item1, a rectangle that surrounds Item1 shows up like shown in the left of the figure below.
-When you finish dragging it in this state, Item3 is moved to the position of a sub-Item of Item1 as shown in the figure in the right.
+Here, when you drag Item3 with the mouse to a position where it overlaps with Item1, a rectangle surrounding Item1 appears as shown on the left side of the figure below.
+When you complete the drag in this state, Item3 moves to a position where it becomes a child item of Item1, as shown on the right side.

 ../_images/item_drag_to_child.png

-Or, when you drag Item3 to a position between Item1 and Item2, a line that connects Item1 and Item2 appears.
-When you finish dragging it in this state, Item3 is moved so that it is inserted between Item1 and Item2 as shown in the figure in the right.
+Alternatively, when you drag Item3 to exactly the middle position between Item1 and Item2, a line appears between Item1 and Item2.
+When you complete the drag in this state, Item3 moves in a form inserted between Item1 and Item2, as shown on the right side.

 ../_images/item_drag_to_sibling.png